 Books on overcoming fear and improving confidence

-Learned Optimism, how to change your mind and your life – Martin Seligman
+Learned Optimism, How to Change Your Mind and Your Life – Martin Seligman

 For anyone whose glass is more half empty than full, this is an essential read.
-It includes exercises which identify your “explanatory style” and help you to see that it’s possible to change how you respond to whatever life throws your way.
+It includes exercises that identify your “explanatory style” and help you to see that it’s possible to change how you respond to whatever life throws your way.

-Feel the Fear and do it anyway – Susan Jeffers
+Feel the Fear and Do It Anyway – Susan Jeffers

 Upbeat self-help classic which helps you understand that you have a choice in how you deal with feelings of fear.